Courses may still be added prior to the end of the first week. After the first week, students must obtain the

 Special Recognition Awards

-These awards are to recognize those students who are meritorious on a local and national level.
+These awards are to recognize those students who are meritorious on a local and state level.
 Distinguished Student and Woodworth Awards: application deadline of mid-March.

 Payment of Tuition

 Named Scholarships: Most named scholarships are awarded in the spring and payable the following fall.
 Specific information about these scholarships and application procedures is made available shortly after the start of the spring semester.
 Applications are generally due March 15.
 Students also need to file a FAFSA in order to be considered for the scholarship.

 Recertification and Advance Pay Requests are due 45 days prior to the first day of classes.